sfleischman105/sfleischman105.github.io/_posts/2018-2-9-turtles-why-rust.md

 a tad excessive _(can't I just use tweezers?)_, but it usually works.
 Python is like waving a magic wand over your hair *and somehow it disappears*.
-Attempting to use this magic over any large portion of the body will leave you with thoughts of _"Where did my arm go?"_ The equivalent to using a knife to pull out your hair would be C. It's *fast*, and my god you can target hair you want.
+Attempting to use this magic over any large portion of the body will leave you with thoughts of _"Where did my arm go?"_ The equivalent to using a knife to pull out your hair would be C. It's *fast*, and you can target any hair desired.
 But every other cut **_somehow takes off a chunk of your skin with it._**
 C++ is like C, but with a chainsaw.

 Eventually, It becomes boring pulling your hair out the same way every time.
 Maybe it takes too long to get out